 The Main Street Manager also brings excitement and attention to downtown through programming and events such as Holiday Open House, Beach Bash, Hometown Harvest, and many more.

-Downtown Douglas offers a wealth of unique shopping experiences, a historic theater with live productions from time to time, a multitude
+Downtown Douglas offers a wealth of unique shopping experiences, a historic theater with live productions from time to time, a multitude Unique Experiences

-|of restaurants that offer the best desserts around, and several special events throughout the year.
+of restaurants that offer the best desserts around, and several special events throughout the year.

 Douglas Main Street invites you to become a part of this commitment to downtown.
 Join us in our efforts to keep the historic heart and soul of downtown Douglas thriving.

-Effective, October 11, 2016, any business, club & organization, industry, education, and healthcare affiliates desiring to display a banner in the downtown commercial district must go through an application process, submit a sample and specifications of the banner and receive approval from the Mayor and Commission prior to banner installation.
+Any business, club & organization, industry, education, and healthcare affiliates desiring to display a banner in the downtown commercial district must go through an application process, submit a sample and specifications of the banner and receive approval from the Mayor and Commission prior to banner installation.
 Applications can be submitted up to one year in advance and 6 months minimum prior to the event or awareness date.
 There will be a $100 deposit required to hold space once the applicant is approved and a fee of $10 per pole for new banner and $5 per pole for existing design/banner, which covers installation and removal of new and existing banners.
 Applicants are responsible for all costs related to the design, production, and delivery.
 Applicants are also responsible for maintenance and storage of banners prior to and after installation.

 Pole Banner Policy